 n = 125.
 Each cell in the table represents the coefficient from a separate regression, and heteroskedastic-consistent SEs are reported in parentheses.
 The cardiorespiratory illnesses are heart disease, stroke, lung cancer and other respiratory illnesses.
 The noncardiorespiratory-related illnesses are violence, cancers other than lung, and all other causes.
 Models in column (2) include demographic controls and climate controls reported in Table 1.
-Regressions are weighted by the population at the DSP location. \Significant at 10%, \\significant at 5%, \\\significant at 5%, \\esignificant at 10%.
+Regressions are weighted by the population at the DSP location.
+Significant at 10%, significant at 5%, significant at 1%.
 Sources: China Disease Surveillance Points (1991-2000), China Environment Yearbook (1981-2000), and World Meteorological Association (1980-2000).

 Table 2.
-Impact of TSPs (100 $\mu$ g/m) on health outcomes using conventional strategy (ordinary least squares)
+Impact of TSPs (100 μ g/m3) on health outcomes using conventional strategy (ordinary least squares)